hackintoshrao/blog-posts/Neural Nets/Building Neural Nets From Scratch/Part 1/perceptron.md

 Let’s visualize the data, The ones in green represent the students who are accepted the red ones are the those who are rejected.
 [Here is the link to the notebook cell](https://colab.research.google.com/notebook#fileId=1_u0KMavhqmyTsLCIce0ay7J9Aao-vE-H&scrollTo=IUpLCfvEw7kP&line=21&uniqifier=1) .

 ![Visualizing the data](../images/plot_data.png)

+Let’s start with a simple classification problem.
+We need a way to separate the red ones from the green ones.
+The nature of the data from the plot shows us that the these can be almost separated just by using straight line.
+So here’s the problem definition.
+Need to figure out this straight which best separates the students who are accepted (in green), from those who are rejected (in red).
+This line would also help us make future decision of whether to accept a student or not based on their test score and grades.